What to feed a rabbit downloadable sheet

 Why Are Rabbit Tails White?

 Most rabbits have white tails, especially on the underside of the tail.
-Since rabbits are prey animals, you might be wondering why they have such a visible tail compared to their body!
+Since rabbits are prey animals, you might wonder why they have such a visible tail compared to their bodies!
 Well, the answer is that it’s thought to confuse predators.

-To escape predators, rabbits run away at high speed to get back to their warren or a suitable place to hide.
+To escape predators, rabbits run away at high speed to return to their warren or find a suitable place to hide.
 They often run in a zig-zag motion.
-While they’re running away, they often do something called ‘tail flagging’.
+While they’re running away, they often do ‘tail flagging.’
 This means they raise their tail so the white underside is on display.

 Research shows that this causes: “predator confusion, due to perceptual distraction from the ‘blinking tail’ stimulus emerging from the rhythmic motion of the running prey.”

-It’s important to note here that due to the way domestic rabbits have been bred, they may not have a white tail.
+It’s important to note that they may not have white tails because of how domestic rabbits have been bred.
 There is a wide range of color variations among domesticated rabbits.
-Since they don’t need to escape predators in captivity, the lack of white tail won’t affect them as it would if they were in the wild.
+Since they don’t need to escape predators in captivity, the lack of whitetails won’t affect them as it would if they were in the wild.

 How Long Are Rabbit Tails?

-We only see the very end of a rabbit’s tail, so to us, it looks like a little round pom-pom.
-However, there’s actually a lot more to the tail.
-The tail is rounded at the end and longer when it’s stretched out.
+Are rabbit tails short? – No!
+We only see the end of a rabbit’s tail, which looks like a little round pom-pom or ball.
+However, there’s a lot more to the tail.
+The tail is rounded at the end and longer when stretched out or when a rabbit is relaxed.

 A rabbit’s tail length can vary depending on their breed, but they tend to be between 4 and 8 cm long.
-If your pet rabbit is relaxed and lying stretched out, you might see the full length of its tail.
+If your pet rabbit is relaxed and lying stretched out, you might see its entire tail length.

 Why Does My Rabbit Tuck In Its Tail?

 So, we now know that rabbits have longer tails than we might expect.
-Most of the time they keep their tail in its natural position, which is tucked into their body.
+Most of the time, they keep their tail in their natural position, tucked into their body.
 This gives that classic round ‘pom-pom’ appearance.

 How to Look After Your Rabbit’s Tail